Wootric/slate/source/index.md

 You must replace `myaccesstoken` with your personal Access Token.
 </aside>

-> To retreive an access token using oauth, use this code:
+> To retrieve an access token using oauth, use this code:

 ```shell
 $ curl -i https://api.wootric.com/oauth/token \